 2. Peace sign

-The peace sign, closely associated with the counterculture movements of the 1960s, particularly the hippie movement, became a true symbol of harmony through its strong ties to anti-war sentiments and a desire for social change.
+The peace sign, a key symbol of the 1960s counterculture, became a powerful emblem of harmony through its ties to anti-war movements and calls for social change.

 3. Dove